swiftlang/swift-evolution/proposals/0000-improving-operators-in-protocols.md

 which would bypass the trampoline operator.
 While we would not recommend that a user do this, it's not necessarily compelling to forbid it either.

+### Prohibit operator type members that do not satisfy a protocol requirement

+The ability to define operator methods inside a type is provided solely to express protocol requirements and to provide a hook for generic trampoline operators to call.
+Since the name lookup does not automatically, methods with operator names that do not satisfy a protocol requirement provide little value.
+As such, we propose the following language restrictions around them:

+* Methods with operator names must be `static` (or `class`, inside classes).
+  Non-static methods with operator names are an error. (_Special case: in a protocol, non-static operator methods are marked deprecated until removed._)

+* Methods with operator names must satisfy the same function signature requirements as global operator functions (infix operators take two arguments, prefix/postfix operators take one argument, and so forth).

+* Inside a concrete type (`struct`, `class`, `enum`) or an extension, methods with operator names must satisfy a protocol requirement.
+Methods that do not do so are an error.

 ## Impact on existing code

 The ability to declare operators as static/class functions inside a type is a